sudoyh/React_Map/README.md

 4. User Interactions (Clicking for Information, Tooltips, etc.):  <br>
 <p>
 The application will provide interactive features that allow users to engage with the map.
 This goes beyond simple zoom and pan.
 Examples include:
-  - Click Events: Clicking on a map feature (marker, line, shape) will trigger an action, such as displaying a pop-up window with detailed information about the feature.
+  <p>- Click Events: Clicking on a map feature (marker, line, shape) will trigger an action, such as displaying a pop-up window with detailed information about the feature.</p>
- -  Hover Effects: Hovering the mouse over a map feature could highlight the feature or display a tooltip with basic information.
+  <p>-  Hover Effects: Hovering the mouse over a map feature could highlight the feature or display a tooltip with basic information.</p>
- - Tooltips: Small pop-up boxes that appear when the user hovers over a map feature, providing a brief description or summary.
+  <p>- Tooltips: Small pop-up boxes that appear when the user hovers over a map feature, providing a brief description or summary.</p>
-  - Context Menus: Right-clicking on the map could bring up a context menu with options for performing actions, such as adding a new marker or measuring distance.
+  <p>- Context Menus: Right-clicking on the map could bring up a context menu with options for performing actions, such as adding a new marker or measuring distance.</p>

 </p>
 <br>